 Significant progress has been registered in providing portable water to the municipal communities.
 The 2022 Census estimates the total number of households with access to piped water inside their dwellings to be 18 873 (44.5%), those with piped water inside the yard stands at 13 912 (32.8%).
-The number of households with access to water on community stands is 6 670 (15.7%) and those without any access is 2 961 (7%).
+The number of households with access to

-Graph: Access to water
+Graph 8: Access to water